 Moral of the story: Do not underestimate a person if he does not look like an American.
-Do not judge someone’s level of knowledge about something on the basis of their color of skin.
+Do not judge someone’s level of knowledge about something based on their color of skin.

 To borrow Shrek’s quote: Look, I’m not the one with the problem, okay?
 It’s the world that seems to have a problem with ME!
 People take one look at me and go “Aargh!
 Help!
 Run!
 A big stupid ugly ogre!”
 They judge me before they even know me – that’s why I’m better off alone…